SummaryRead the full fact sheet

-For more information see the Maternal and child health services
+For more information see the or the fact sheets.

 The Maternal and Child Health Line is a free helpline for Victorian families and is staffed by maternal and child health nurses who can give you information, support and advice regarding your child’s health, maternal and family health and parenting issues.
 Call the helpline on 13 22 29.

 The Victorian Government offers free or subsidised general dental care to all children aged 0-12 years through Dental Health Services Victoria (DHSV).